y19818/web3.py/docs/filters.rst

 -----------------

 You can set up a filter for event logs using the web3.py contract api:
-:meth:`web3.contract.Contract.events.your_event_name.createFilter`, which provides some conveniences for creating event log filters.
+:func:`web3.contract.Contract.events.<event_name>.createFilter`, which provides some conveniances for creating event log filters.
 Refer to the following example:

     .. code-block:: python